Gabriel-Morales/WXPlayer/README.md

 <img src="assets/main_menu.JPG"></img>

 ### Licenses and legal information
-JFoenix License - Utilizes the Apache license
+JFoenix License - Utilizes the Apache license <br></br>
 VLCJ 4.0 License - Utilizes the GNU GPL licence v3.

 Note that my project also uses GNU GPL.

 See the repo for details.

 I want to ensure that the authors of both libraries I used receive full credit, and that I conform to their licenses.
-If any discrepencies arise, please let me know.
+If any discrepancies arise, please let me know.